-

 99% recommend us Lower prices - guaranteed Financially protected by ATOL

-Panama, like most of Latin America was a Spanish colony, and remained under Spanish rule until 1821.
+Panama, like most of Latin America, was once a Spanish colony and remained under Spanish rule until 1821.
 It then voluntarily joined Colombia, only becoming fully independent with the support of the US in 1903.
 The United States’ interest in the small country is directly related to the construction of the Panama Canal, an entity which remains influential today, affecting Panama’s economy on numerous levels.
+Considered one of the most important transport routes in the world, the canal is a money spinner for the country, thanks to the taxes extracted from cargo ships passing through it.
+It is also a great tourist attraction in Panama City, and has indirectly contributed to Panama City’s status as a growing financial centre.